varunmohan05/learn-continuous-integration/README.md

 Answer the following questions:

 1. What does the __runs-on__ string

 Answer: runs-on in github actions yml file is used to specify the destination runner which can either be self hosted or on cloud. runs-on expects either the machine label or group membership, or a combination of these.
 The value can be specified as a single string or list of strings for multiple runners.
+In this case, cs5500-self-hosted indicates that the job will run on a self-hosted runner with this label.

 2. In `main.yml`, on which branch do the jest tests run when a push to main branch is made?

+Answer: Jest tests run on the main branch when a push is made to the main branch.
+The actions/checkout@v3 action ensures that the code checked out to the runner is from the main branch

 3. In `main.yml`, on which branch do the jest tests run when a pull request is submitted to the deploy branch?

+Answer: Jest tests run on the source branch (in our example, main) of the pull request when the pull request targets the deploy branch.
+The actions/checkout@v3 action ensures that the code checked out to the runner is from the source branch (in our example, main) of the pull request

 Next, create a new workflow yml file that captures the following continuous integration requirement: